AlmirKadric-Published/helpers-docker-nodejs/README.md

 Features & Design
 -----------------
-One of the opinionated features of this set of this project is how the development environment is setup for docker.
+One of the opinionated features of this project is how the development environment is setup for docker.

-From our personal experience folder mounting and file watch/sync system have been and still are quite flaky.
+From our personal experience folder mounting and file watch/sync systems have been and still are quite flaky.
 Inherently this is just a problem of attention as these kind of systems just do not received the same love as something like a networking stack.
 For this reason we have chosen to avoid these kinds of systems for the bulk of our development, because lets face it, you should be